On the outside, the early part of my life looks like…

-And moving my life from Switzerland to London, in the UK.
+In that time, I moved my life from Switzerland to London, UK.

-Management consulting is high-powered work, and I loved much of it.
+Management consulting is high-powered work, and some of it I loved.

-Yet it also demanded all of my focus, attention and energy.
-And after some years, I found myself longing for a more multi-faceted and balanced life.
+Yet it also demanded all of my focus, attention and energy, and then some.
+For years and years.
+Eventually, I found myself longing for a more multi-faceted and balanced life.
 I also felt I hadn’t quite found my calling yet – the work I was truly meant to do.

-The first thing I did was to pause and create space for me to reflect on this, and try out things that interested me.
+The first thing I did was to pause and create space to reflect on this, and try out things that interested me.
 I did so quite radically: I left corporate consulting behind without knowing exactly what to do next.
-(Head over to my blog post Create Space to learn how you can create space, too.)
+(Head over to my blog post Create Space to learn how you can create space – in less radical ways, too.)